Happy Birthday, Gem of the Desert!

 It may not have followed a three hour tour on the S.S.
 Minnow but Bombay Beach was founded on October 8, 1929 by R.E.
 Gilligan along the shore of the Salton Sea, the largest inland lake in the southern California.
 Mary Ann approves.
 Here’s some more fun facts: But wait, there’s more.
 The California Department…

-You may be familiar with the mysterious Chinese Guardian Lion statues between Route 66 and Kelbaker Road but did you know Amboy may have once had its very own living African lion?
-“Old Man Miller,” as he was known in the Amboy area, was the first person to spot a large African lion near a…
+You may be familiar with the large marble Chinese Guardian Lion statues between Route 66 and Kelbaker Road but did you know Amboy may have once had its very own living African lion?
+“Old Man Miller,” as he was known in the Amboy area, was the first person to spot a large African lion near…

 Last week we wrote an article about our favorite desert books on our shelves.
 We would be remiss to our Texas friends and family if we overlooked our collection of Texas books.
 As many already know, we traded in the California desert for Bandera, Texas for a couple of years before returning to the land…